Royal Exchange, London: Modern use

 In 1982 the Royal Exchange was in disrepair – in particular, the glass roof was in danger of collapse.
 The newly formed London International Financial Futures Exchange (LIFFE) was the main tenant, using the courtyard for the trading floor, all done without touching the framework of the original building.
-Liffe moved to Cannon Bridge in 1991.
+LIFFE moved to Cannon Bridge in 1991.

 In 2001 the Royal Exchange (interiors and courtyard) was once again extensively remodelled, this time by architects Aukett Fitzroy Robinson.
 The works involved the restoration of the fabric of the building, a two floor office extension and replacement of the roof above the courtyard.

-In Royal Exchange Buildings, a lane by the eastern entrance to the Royal Exchange, stand two statues: one of Paul Julius Reuter who founded his news agency there, and one of George Peabody who founded the Peabody Trust and a business which became J.P.
+In a lane by the eastern entrance to the Royal Exchange, stand two statues: one of Paul Julius Reuter who founded his news agency there, and one of George Peabody who founded the Peabody Trust and a business which became J.P.
 Morgan & Co.

 In 2013 a lease of Royal Exchange was sold by Anglo Irish Bank to Oxford Properties, a Canadian property company.
 It had been announced that the site would be sold with a 104-year lease.
 Oxford Properties Group, a division of the Ontario Municipal Employees Retirement System, bought the retail centre for a reported £86.5 million.
 In October 2022, Ardent UK acquired the retail element of the Exchange from Oxford Properties Group for around £50 million.